Out of all the rapidly-growing frontier markets in Asia, Cambodia stands out as the friendliest for businesses and real estate buyers.

 For a newcomer to property in Cambodia, a proper real estate agent is a must.
 This is another one of those types of services which often isn’t up to international standards in frontier markets.
 You’re unlikely to find any quality real estate agent outside of Phnom Penh, Siem Reap or Sihanoukville.

-The reason for this is because locals, for the most part, don’t use real estate agents in Cambodia.
+The reason for this is because locals, for the most part, don’t use property agents in Cambodia.
 Khmers usually find properties for sale through local circles and word of mouth.
-Therefore, you’ll most agents are simply there to make things easier for (and make money off of) foreigners.
+Therefore, most agents are simply there to make things easier for foreigners.

 With all of that said, real estate agents provide a valuable service – especially for the new and uninitiated.